This Realistic All-in-One Cleaning Schedule Will Help You Take Back Your House

 Schedule BI-WEEKLY Tasks

-The tasks I added to my bi-weekly list are things that show if I ignore them, but that aren’t crucial.
+The tasks I added to my bi-weekly list are things that I can tell if I ignore them, but they aren’t crucial to get done.

-These were added to the schedule on alternating weeks – for example, if you look at the Monday schedule, d
+These were added to the schedule on alternating weeks.
+For example, in the Monday schedule, “dust and vacuum basement” alternates between weeks one and four.

 biweekly cleaning schedule